rinokadijk/traefik-api-key/README.md

 # api-key-auth

 This plugin allows you to protect routes with an API key specified in a header, query string param or path segment.
-If the user does not provide a valid key the middleware will return a 403.
+If the user does not provide a valid key the middleware will return a 403 (unless in permissive mode).

 ## Config